raditya1117/HoneyBadger/fastapi-testing/article.md

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```
 In this API call, we have passed zero as the second operand.
-Hence, the server returns `Internal Server Error` as its output.
+Hence, the server returns `Internal Server Error` as its output:

 ```py
 Internal Server Error
 ```

 If you look at the execution logs of the FastAPI application, you can see the ZeroDivisionError exception with the message `ZeroDivisionError: float division by zero`.

 ```py